Dr. Cheri Levinson, Ph.D.

-Dr. Cheri A. Levinson is a licensed psychologist, health service provider, and clinical supervisor at the Louisville Center for Eating Disorders.
-She is also an Assistant Professor in the Department of Psychological and Brain Sciences at the University of Louisville, where she directs the Eating Anxiety Treatment Laboratory and is principal investigator on several research studies focused on developing novel treatments for eating disorders.
+Dr. Cheri A. Levinson, is a licensed psychologist, health service provider, and clinical supervisor at the Louisville Center for Eating Disorders.
+She is also an Associate Professor in the Department of Psychological and Brain Sciences at the University of Louisville, where she directs the Eating Anxiety Treatment Laboratory and is principal investigator on several research studies focused on developing novel treatments for eating disorders.

 Dr. Levinson treats adults and adolescents with eating disorders.
 She specializes in the treatment of comorbid disorders (eating disorders, OCD and anxiety disorders) using empirically supported cognitive-behavioral techniques.
 Dr. Levinson has worked in all levels of eating disorder care, including outpatient, partial-hospitalization, residential, and inpatient care.